 Timbers goal is to have families help in a variety of ways.
-Families will be asked to complete 15 hours of volunteer time per month.
+Full-time families will be asked to complete 15 hours of volunteer time per month.
+Extra-Curricular only families will be asked to 5 hours.
 Listed below are several ways families can meet the required 15 hours per month.
 Hours can be accumulated through the year to be used at various events.
 Hours will also be tracked and families that are not meeting the standard will be spoken with.